Miscellaneous tools

 spelldump

-The general syntax is:
+The general usage is:

 spelldump [options] <dictionary> <affix> [result] [locale-name]

-Examples of usage are:
+Examples of its usage are:

 spelldump en.dict en.aff